Maneren/dotfiles/README.md

 # dotfiles
-my simple collection of dotfiles for ZSH + OMZ and for bash (not actively used, just a backup of old files)
+My dotfiles repo for ZSH + OMZ, git and for bash (not really used, just a backup of old files)

 [preview](https://github.com/Maneren/dotfiles/blob/master/preview.png)

-desktop version is tested on Ubuntu 20.04 on WSL2 and
+The desktop version is for Ubuntu 20.04 on WSL2 and
-mobile on Ubuntu 20.04 on Termux on Samsung Tab 5e
+the mobile version is for Ubuntu 20.04 on Termux

 ## Install
-install script adds symlinks into ~ pointing to files and folders in this repo
-(direct subfolders are just for structure, they are ignored by the install script)
+install.sh creates symlinks according to this pattern:
+~/.bashrc => dotfiles/bash/.bashrc
+~/.zshrc => dotfiles/zsh/.zshrc
+~/.dotfiles/zsh/ => dotfiles/zsh/zsh/
+...

 ## Direct dependencies:
  - zsh, oh-my-zsh